petedejoy/documentation/v2/clickstream/destinations/heap-analytics.md

 ![heap-analytics3](/1.0/assets/img/guides/streaming/clickstream/heap-analytics/heap-analytics3.gif)

 When you return to your Heap account, you might get a message saying "There's no data here!"
-Oh no!
-But actually, look very closely as there might actually be data in a different environment (i.e. development instead of production.)
+Be sure to check all locations, as your data might be in a different environment (i.e. development instead of production).

 ![heap-analytics4](/1.0/assets/img/guides/streaming/clickstream/heap-analytics/heap-analytics4.png)